Maximize your muscle gains and minimize muscle breakdown with an all-natural BCAA stack.

 Branched-chain amino acids (BCAAs) are comprised of three amino acids—L-leucine, L-isoleucine, and L-valine—and their respective bioactivities include:

-- L-Leucine: the most anabolic—and, thus, most important—BCAA for bodybuilding, L-leucine assists with protein synthesis, muscle growth, and post-exercise repair.
-Leucine promotes growth hormone while combating catabolism (breakdown).
+- L-Leucine: Leucine is the most anabolic—and, thus, most important—BCAA for bodybuilding, L-leucine assists with muscle protein synthesis, muscle growth, and post-exercise repair.
+Leucine promotes growth hormone while combating catabolism (breakdown) (4).

-- L-Isoleucine: assisting with oxygen utilization, L-isoleucine enables red blood cells to transport oxygen to exercising muscle tissues; additionally, isoleucine promotes tissue healing, energy production, and immunity.
+- L-Isoleucine: Isoleucine assists with oxygen utilization, enables red blood cells to transport oxygen to exercising muscle tissues; additionally, isoleucine promotes tissue healing, energy production, and immunity.

-- L-Valine: working as a key source of muscle energy, L-valine also serves protein formation, muscle tissue growth, and repair.
+- L-Valine: Valine works as a key source of muscle energy.
+Valine also helps with protein synthesis and formation, muscle tissue growth, repair, and energy and endurance.

 Though L-leucine is viewed as the most anabolic BCAA, all three BCAAs contribute to muscular health, development, and performance.

-Their anabolic effects on lean muscle mass and, as sandiegohealth.org mentions, ability to provide a source of energy during exercise make BCAAs incredibly effective tools – at promoting lean muscle mass and several other aspects of athletic health and fitness.
+Their anabolic effects on lean muscle mass and protein synthesis and the ability to provide a source of energy during exercise make BCAAs incredibly effective tools – at promoting lean muscle mass and several other aspects of athletic health and fitness.

 Around the time that bodybuilders start to drag their asses due to muscle soreness and fatigue is typically around the same time that their interest in BCAA supplements takes off.
 However, you don’t have to wait until the soreness kicks in to start supplementing BCAAs.